Guerrilla warfare: History

+During the Dominican Restoration War between 1863 and 1865, Spanish soldiers were deprived of supplies and weapons as insurgents intercepted mule supply trains, captured arms depots containing rifles, cannons, and ammunition, and burned towns they could not hold to deny the Spanish access to supplies and shelter.

+Irregular warfare emerged as a critical, though often uncontrollable, strategy for the Confederacy, reflecting both local resistance and the South’s desperate hopes to delay defeat.
+One successful Guerrilla warfare was the Red River Campaign acted as a force multiplier for the Confederates, exploiting terrain and the fragmented Union command structure.
+The cumulative effects of small-scale skirmishes, disruptions to supply lines, ambushes, and harassment of Union river flotillas exacerbated the shortcomings of Union strategic planning.
+This combination of conventional and irregular tactics was instrumental in enabling Confederate forces under Taylor to achieve decisive victories in the Trans-Mississippi Theater, extend the Union retreat, and ultimately ensure a successful outcome for the Confederacy in the campaign.

 The Riffian Berber military leader Abd el-Krim (c.
 1883 – 1963) and his father unified the Berber tribes under their control and took up arms against the Spanish and French occupiers during the Rif War in 1920.
 For the first time in history, tunnel warfare was used alongside modern guerrilla tactics, which caused considerable damage to both the colonial armies in Morocco.

 In the early 20th century Michael Collins and Tom Barry both developed many tactical features of guerrilla warfare during the guerrilla phase of the 1919–1921 Irish War of Independence.
 Collins developed mainly urban guerrilla warfare tactics in Dublin City (the Irish capital).
 Operations in which small Irish Republican Army (IRA) units (3 to 6 guerrillas) quickly attacked a target and then disappeared into civilian crowds.
 In County Cork, Tom Barry was the commander of the IRA West Cork brigade.
 Fighting in west Cork was rural, and the IRA fought in much larger units than their comrades in urban areas.
 These units, called "flying columns", engaged British forces in large battles, usually for between 10–30 minutes.